openstreetmap/id-tagging-schema/CONTRIBUTING.md

 ## Making Changes

-You are highly welcome to help this project by sending pull requests!
+You are highly welcome to help this project by submitting pull requests!

 ### Overview and General Structure